Civitas Beatae Virginis, Royal Prussia

 Malbork is very small, and other than its huge castle, there is not much more there to see and do.
 Considering it was a member of the Hanseatic League, it was very elegant, with very imposing buildings however after the destruction of WWII, the city was not rebuilt and its brick ruins were used to rebuild the old areas of Gdansk and Warsaw instead.
 Still, there are some buildings such as the neo-Gothic railway station and around the area at both banks of the Nogat River, but a half day visit is all you need to fully explore.

 There’s not much more information needing to be said for this brief introduction to the city, however I take the chance to write a bit on the food with pretty much the same notes I include to any of the travel guides I create for Poland.
-It’s definitely one of my all time favorite foods, that’s for sure.
+It’s definitely one of my all time favourite foods, that’s for sure.
 Dumplings (pierogi), borsch soup, bigos, the many sausages and lots of cheeses to name a few.
 Something unbeatable is to search for a good pierogarnia, you will never regret!.
 But bear in mind something, these places could be as tiny as a small corner with barely place to sit, however the quality of their hand-made pierogi is amazing.
 Notice also the many small kiosks selling grilled cheese, especially near a market or the market square itself.
 These are one of the delicacies from Poland, while pretty salty, incredibly good and tasty generally served with cranberry sauce on the side.
 Then if a great and quick “snack” is in your head, try a zapiekanka.
 This is, a halved baguette or bread topped with mushrooms, cheese, ham and vegetables.
 I can tell you the size of the ones you will find anywhere in these 3 cities is by far the largest I’ve ever seen anywhere in Poland, sometimes to the point of becoming even hilarious to see having such a long baguette in your face.

 For more information about Malbork check Wikipedia site.
 Poland’s currency is the Złoty (PLN).
 Please note that any price reference is true as from when this guide was created, therefore check prices in advance as with the time they change.

-What to see and do in Malbork:
+What to see and do in Malbork

 - Railway Station Your highly likely to be first sight on your way if you are arriving to the city by train.
 Built in 1891 is a great example of red brick neo-Gothic architecture.